perfectsquircle/code-golf-hole-3/README.md

 ## Challenge

-Your friend Alice is writing a package manager.
+Your friend Irene is writing a package manager.
 The package manager is almost complete, but she needs your help with dependency resolution.
 She wants you to write the algorithm that picks the correct version given a version range.

-She gives you all the versions of a published package through stdin, seperated by a single space.
+She gives you all the versions of a single published package through stdin, seperated by a single space.
 She also provides you with a version range as the first parameter.
-Your program must print the correct version.
+She wants your program to print the correct version that satisfies that range.

 ```bash
 $ echo '9.0.0 10.0.0 10.1.0 10.1.1 10.1.2 10.1.3 11.0.0' | node my-solution.js '10.*'